JosephusPaye/chrome-native-bridge/README.md

 Similarly, you can uninstall the host manifest by running `example\host\uninstall.bat`.

-Note: the install and uninstall scripts are Windows only, but similar scripts [can be written for Linux of macOS](https://developer.chrome.com/extensions/nativeMessaging#native-messaging-host).
+Note: the install and uninstall scripts are Windows only, but similar scripts [can be written for Linux or macOS](https://developer.chrome.com/extensions/nativeMessaging#native-messaging-host).

 ### Run it